Namibia

 Manketti wood for friction fire lighting

-In the north-eastern parts of Namibia, Ju/’hoansi bushmen exclusively use Manketti wood (Schinziophyton rautanenii) for friction fire lighting.
-At least in areas, where Manketti trees are growing.
-Such areas are on a slightly higher elevation compared to savanna bushveld vegetation….
+In the northeastern parts of Namibia, Ju//hoansi Khoi-san bushmen preferably use Manketti wood (Schinziophyton rautanenii) for friction fire lighting, at least in areas where Manketti trees are growing.
+Such areas have slightly higher elevations compared to savanna bushveld vegetation.
+Both…

-Cow peas (Vigna vexillate subsp. lobatifolia) are strong climbers, which resemble Mung beans.
+Cowpeas (Vigna lobatifolia) are strong climbers that resemble Mung beans.
 The stem of this vine is up to 6 m long and develops trifoliate leaves.
-Its flowers resemble purplish pea-flowers, and the pods are abt.
-7 –…
+Its flowers resemble purplish pea-flowers, and the pods are about.
+7 – 9 cm (2…

 White mussels at the Namibian coastline

-Description of White mussels White mussels (Donax serra) are a wedge-shaped bivalve with coarse ridges across the posterior.
+Description of White mussels White mussels (Donax serra) are wedge-shaped bivalves with coarse ridges across the posterior.
 The inner surface is smooth and has a purple tinge.
-It has a short, stubby inhalant and a long, thin exhalant siphon….
+It has a short, stubby inhalant and a long, thin exhalant siphon.
+It…

 Manketti (or: Mongongo) nuts

-Manketti nuts are staple food for a variety of people within its distribution range.
+Manketti nuts are a staple food for a variety of people within its distribution range.
 And there is a strict division of naming them.
-Khoi-san people (Bushmen) are calling them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
+Khoi-san people (Bushmen) call them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
 Both names denominate…

 Wild Syringa (Burkea africana) edible tree resin

-Leaves huts as temporary shelters for shade
+Leaf huts as temporary shelters for shade

 Beer can hut near Spitzkoppe in Namibia

-Empty aluminum beer- and/or pop cans will serve additional purposes after guzzling the content.
-Besides of toys and various repair applications, these cans can even build huts and houses!
-As can be seen in Texas, US here or Australia there,…
+Empty aluminum beer- and pop cans will serve additional purposes after guzzling the content.
+Besides toys and various repair applications, these cans can build huts and houses!
+As can be seen in Texas, the US here, or Australia there, which…

-Throwsticks as weapons in the African bush
+Throwing sticks as weapons in the African bush

-Kerries are a combination of throwsticks and wooden clubs, used as an every-day tool for hunting, defense and/or digging in Southern Africa.
-Australian aboriginals used a refined form of throwsticks, which was flattened over its whole length and was called…
+Kerries combine throwing sticks and wooden clubs as everyday tools for hunting, defense, and digging in Southern Africa.
+Australian aboriginals used a refined form of throwing sticks, flattened over its whole length and called ‘Kylie’ by them.
+Eventually, boomerangs evolved…

 Termite mounds indicating direction North